idin/pensieve/README.md

 ### Changing a Memory
-When you change a memory in Pensieve all successors get notified and marked as stale but not updated immediately.
+When you change a memory in pensieve, all **successors** get notified and marked as *stale* but not updated immediately.
 As soon as a successor of a changed memory is needed it will be updated based on its relationship with its precursor memories.